elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:64:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:135:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/search/aggs/types.ts:113:51 - (ae-forgotten-export) The symbol "AggTypesRegistryStart" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/search/search_source/search_source.ts:197:7 - (ae-forgotten-export) The symbol "SearchFieldValue" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/field_formats/field_formats_service.ts:67:3 - (ae-forgotten-export) The symbol "FormatFactory" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FILTERS" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts